A dichotomy theorem for $\Gamma$-switchable $H$-colouring on $m$-edge coloured graphs: Group Abelianization

 Conversely if $H$ is not $\Gamma$-homomorphically equivalent to a monochromatic bipartite graph, then $H^{\Gamma}$ contains an odd cycle, or is bipartite but with a cycle that switches to be nearly monochromatic of some colours $(\Delta(i),\Delta(j))$.
-Thus, \swhhom[{$\Gamma^{ab}$}]{$H^{\Gamma}$} is NP-complete.
-Thus \swhhom{$H$} is NP-complete by Corollary~\ref{cor:switchhomAbel}. \end{proof}
+Hence, \swhhom[{$\Gamma^{ab}$}]{$H^{\Gamma}$} is NP-complete by Theorem~\ref{thm:abelianP}.
+Thus, \swhhom{$H$} is NP-complete by Corollary~\ref{cor:switchhomAbel}. \end{proof}

 The following corollary gives the structural characterization of the dichotomy.